oscarryz/yz-playground/README.md

 # Yz Programming Language Playground

+> **Note**: [Yz compiler](https://github.com/oscarryz/yz) is work in progress and so is this playground

-A secure, web-based playground for the [Yz programming](https://github.com/oscarryz/yz-docs) language that allows users to write, compile, and execute code in a sandboxed environment.
+A secure, web-based playground for the [Yz programming](https://github.com/oscarryz/yz-docs) language compiler that allows users to write, compile, and execute code in a sandboxed environment.
 ![playground.png](playground.png)

 ## Features

 - **Secure Code Execution**: Uses isolate for safe sandboxing of untrusted code